 2) Streamline Document and Data Exchange with any Sponsor eTMF

 While an eISF/eRegulatory add-on to the eTMF sounds attractive, especially if it’s free, this approach doesn’t work.
 Each Sponsor uses a different eTMF.
-So, when a Site has chained themselves to a specific eTMF vendor’s eISF/eRegulatory add-on, they risk the inability to exchange documents and data with other Sponsor organizations.
+When a Site has chained themselves to a specific eTMF vendor’s eISF add-on they risk the inability to exchange documents and data with other Sponsor organizations.

-An eISF Reference Model instead allows the Site to select a best-in-class eISF platform and exchange those documents with any Sponsor’s eTMF through Open APIs – instead of being locked into a major eTMF add-on tool.
+An industry-standard eISF Reference Model instead allows the Site to select a best-in-class eISF platform and exchange those documents with any Sponsor’s eTMF through Open APIs – instead of being locked into an eTMF add-on afterthought.

 This capability also reinforces the Site’s ability to ask the Sponsor to cover the cost of their eISF because of the value gained from ease-of-use and time-saving features.